TERRY TANG, Associated Press

 PAUL DAVENPORT, Associated Press

-The shootings prompted an intense hunt for the gunman as Mesa police searched the trunks of cars, interviewed witnesses and brought in SWAT and canine units from other agencies.
-Flores warned people in the neighborhood to remain indoors.
+The shootings prompted an intense hunt for the suspect as Mesa police searched the trunks of cars, interviewed witnesses and brought in SWAT and canine units from other agencies.

-Vinny Carbone, who owns an auto body shop near the motel and restaurant, said he was getting ready to open when he heard a man yell "help, help" from Bistro 13 across the street.
-He turned and saw a woman outside the motel with what looked like a bullet hole in her side.
+Vinny Carbone owns an auto body shop near the shootings.
+He was getting ready to open up when he heard a man yell "help, help."
+He later saw a woman outside the motel with what looked like a bullet hole in her side.